 Apart from all the creative and interesting results and formats that the participants created, the by far most precious outcome of the Online History Camp 2020 is the participants’ wish to keep connected and to stay in contact with each other – hoping to meet and visit each other some day in the near future.

-You can see all results of the Online History Camp 2020 here.
+See all results of the Online History Camp 2020 here.